SAP Omnichannel Promotion Pricing for SAP Retail Omnichannel Commerce

 - “If you buy this cell phone together with mobile contract, you will get a 10$ coupon for your next purchase”

 However, Offer Recommendation does not include the creation and maintenance of an offer.
 In a SAP Retail Omnichannel Commerce scenario, offers are typically created in SAP Promotion Management for Retail (PMR) or in the Fiori app “Manage Promotional Offers”.
-After the creation these offers are replicated from SAP CAR into SAP Hybris Marketing, where they are used for Offer Recommendation.
+After the creation these offers are replicated from SAP CAR into SAP Marketing Cloud, where they are used for Offer Recommendation.

-The Recommendation application of SAP Hybris Marketing is well integrated with the SAP Hybris Commerce Suite’s web content management system (WCMS), allowing the recommended offers and products to be proposed in a web shop, mobile app, kiosk, etc.
+The Recommendation application of SAP Marketing Cloud is integrated with SAP Commerce Cloud / on prem web content management system (WCMS), allowing the recommended offers and products to be proposed in a web shop, mobile app, kiosk, etc.

 More information about Offer Recommendation is available in this blog.